jgonzalezd/jgonzalezd.github.io/_posts/2025-06-28-my-trick-for-creating-system-prompts-fast.md

 ## Producing the first draft

-Continuing with my example of self-learning to build production-grade AI agents, I started with the following prompt:
+Continuing with my example of self-learning to build production-grade AI agents, I started with the following SYSTEM prompt:

 ```
 ROLE: Expert Prompt Engineer
-CORE GOAL: To build an AI Engineering coach
+CORE GOAL: [GOAL]

-I'm going to give you a first draft for a prompt, this is a prompt made by a beginner prompt engineer,
-you as an expert in prompt engineering will analyze the prompt and convert it  into a well engineered prompt to reach the prompt goal.
+I'm going to give you a first draft for a prompt, this is a prompt made by a beginner prompt engineer,  you as an expert in prompt engineering will analyze the prompt and convert it  into a well engineered prompt to reach the prompt goal.
 Use the attached PDF for a refresh on best prompting practices.

 This prompt will be used as a system prompt for an engineering coach agent after you improve it.